Chapter 02: Let’s Learn Swift Programming Language – Variables & Constants in Swift

 let ourAge = 20

-Here is how to Declare String constant
+Here is how to Declare a String constant

 let courseName = "iOS Development"